Wyoming-class battleship: Modifications

 The two Wyomings, along with the Floridas and New Yorks, were heavily modernized in the 1920s.
 All six ships were converted to completely oil-fired boilers with equipment taken from the cancelled South Dakota-class battleships.
 The boilers were trunked into a single funnel.
 These boilers were much more efficient than the coal-fired models the ships had been completed with, and they allowed a significantly greater cruising radius of 11000 nmi.
 The ships were also fitted with anti-torpedo bulges, which improved their underwater defense and also provided additional oil storage capacity.
 Wyoming and Arkansas lost their cage main mast, which was replaced by a short tripod mast that carried searchlights and radio antennas.
 Some of their secondary battery guns were relocated higher in the ship to improve their workability in heavy seas.
 A sponson for six guns was built into the hull abreast of the conning tower and the eight 3-inch anti-aircraft guns were moved to the top of the sponson.
 Both ships had their torpedo tubes removed.

 Under the terms of the 1930 London Naval Treaty, Wyoming was to be demilitarized and converted into a training ship.
 During the demilitarization process, her anti-torpedo bulges, side armor, and half of her main battery guns were removed.
 Wyoming was modernized at Norfolk Navy Yard from 12 January to 3 April 1944; the reconstruction removed the last of her three 12-inch gun turrets, and replaced them with four twin and two single enclosed mounts for 5-inch/38 caliber guns.
 New fire control radars were also installed; these modifications allowed Wyoming to train anti-aircraft gunners with the most modern equipment they would use while in combat with the fleet.
 Modifications to Arkansas during World War II were kept to a minimum.
 In 1942, Arkansas received a new tripod foremast and bridgework, along with more anti-aircraft guns throughout the war.
-By 1945, she carried nine quadruple 40 mm Bofors mounts and twenty-eight 20 mm Oerlikons, and the number of 3-inch guns had been increased to ten.
+By 1945, she carried nine quadruple 40 mm Bofors mounts and thirty-six 20 mm Oerlikons in two quadruple and twenty-eight single mounts, and the number of 3-inch guns had been increased to ten.